heatherhaks/kterminal/README.md

 ### Shape Drawing

-There are several shape drawing options:
+There are several shape drawing options, all of which can optionally be filled in and if filled in can optionally have fill colors.
+They can take chars or ints, and libGdx Color objects or AGBR floats.

 ```
 kTerminalData.drawRect(
         width = 3
         height = 4,
         char = ' '
-        isFilled = true) // whether it's filled or just the outline
+        isFilled = true,
+        fillForeground = Color.WHITE,
+        fillBackground = Color.BLACK)

 //doesn't have to be a straight line
 kTerminalData.drawLine(endX, endY, '#')